 Go down the hallway to the left of the Media Resources & Reserves Desk to the Administration Office.

 The Library Administration Office is the office of the Dean of Libraries.
-You can turn in your application to be a library student assistant here.
 It also houses the Floyd Erickson Special Collections Reading Room.
-Here you can find the library’s rare books collection, including the Bay Area Poetry Collection and a large, teaching collection of artists’ books.
-You can search for Special Collections items in the Library Catalog and make an appointment to view them by contacting the Archives Staff (firstname.lastname@example.org).
+Here you can find the Library’s rare books collection, including the Bay Area Poetry Collection and a large, teaching collection of artists’ books.
+You can search for Special Collections items in the Library Catalog and make an appointment to view them by contacting the Archives Staff (email@example.com).

 The door outside the Library Administration Office (to your left, if your back is to the Library Administration Office) leads to SCAA.
 Go through the door to continue your tour.